MysteryPancake/GMod-Binding/README.md

 # Garry's Mod Binding Module
 This is a simple script that lets you create bindings for [keys](https://wiki.garrysmod.com/page/Enums/KEY), as well as [mouse](https://wiki.garrysmod.com/page/Enums/MOUSE) and [controller](https://wiki.garrysmod.com/page/Enums/JOYSTICK) buttons.

-Use it for whatever you want.
-Have fun!
+Use it for whatever you want, and have fun!

 ## Example Usage
 #### Adding a binding: